background

 Step 3.
 Wait 10–15 seconds for your iPhone to shut down.

-2. Charge your iPhone's battery over 70%
+💡2.
+Charge your iPhone's Battery to over 70%

 After charging your iPhone, try updating the software now, and it should update.

-3. Offload or Uninstall Apps
+💡3.
+Offload or Uninstall Apps

 When your iPhone is low on storage space, it can't download the update from the Apple servers because it doesn't have sufficient storage space.

-Free some space by deleting or offloading a few apps that you don't use frequently.
+Free some space by deleting or offloading a few apps you don't use frequently.
 We'd recommend offloading apps, as only the app is deleted and not the app data, so if you reinstall the app, your settings, preferences, and other details are retained.

 Here's how to offload an app on your iPhone: